Guide

 3. Establish a system to track, archive, and retrieve electronic communications, just in case you need them as evidence should you ever find yourself facing a lawsuit.

-4. Approve content before it gets posted.
+4. Approve content before it’s posted.
 If this isn’t possible, Forbes suggests implementing technology that monitors real-time social media posts for you—and flags posts with non-compliance potential.

-5. Create pre-approved content and short snippets of text your staff can use to provide regular—and consistent—status updates.
+5. Create pre-approved content and short snippets of text for your staff to provide regular, consistent status updates.
 These also come in handy whenever staff need to quickly respond to patients in sticky situations.

 6. Do not give out medical advice or include PHI on social media—ever.